 - Fuel Management: ELDs when integrated with fleet management applications, provide information regarding idle time and help in planning better route options.
 This information can be used to reduce fuel wastage and save hundreds of dollars each month.

-- Vehicle Health: ELDs are installed in a vehicle through OBD port, which allows them to generate alerts whenever a fault in the vehicle’s diagnostic is identified.
+- Vehicle Health: ELDs are installed in a vehicle through the OBD II/J1939/J1708 port, which allows them to generate alerts whenever a fault in the vehicle’s diagnostic is identified.
 With proper analysis of data hence available, a maintenance plan for vehicles can be created as a preventive measure.

 - Driver behavior: ELD offers to track driving behavior and records occurrences of hard braking, speeding, and more.
 Drivers frequently engaging in bad driving can be warned and given proper training.
 Identification of high-risk drivers in a fleet and providing them with better guidelines can also help in reducing the chances of accidents, as well as increase productivity.
 Rewarding good drivers can lead to motivation in others to perform well.